rhavens/hackathon/README.txt

 Our project is currently hosted at http://coursecomparator.herokuapp.com

+It also runs in the command line with "python app.py".

 We sought to put an end to the frequent debates and infighting amongst Tufts students by finally, once and for all, settling the ultimate question: